USB devices disconnecting on macOS Ventura

 Your Mac runs regular maintenance scripts to keep itself running smoothly.
 It’s possible to run those scripts manually to fix problems.
 However, it usually involves typing commands in Terminal.
 Thankfully, there is an easier way — use an app that allows you to run those scripts without typing commands.
 We recommend CleanMyMac X. It has a Maintenance module that, in addition to running these maintenance scripts, can also free up RAM, repair disk permissions, and thin out Time Machine snapshots, all of which can solve problems on your Mac.
 You can download it for free here.
 Next, follow these steps:

-- Launch CleanMyMac X and choose Maintenance in the sidebar.
+- Open CleanMyMac X and choose Maintenance in the sidebar.

 - Select Run Maintenance Scripts.